100 Florida Trails®

 This ends the portion of the Florida Coast-to-Coast Trail running on the Suncoast Trail.
 Just before going over the bridge, a path splits off to the right leading to the Good Neighbor Connector along SR 50 - the Connector then runs 4.5 miles eastbound to Cobb Road in Brooksville, and eventually will link to the Good Neighbor Trail at Russell St. near the Brooksville Trailhead.

-From SR 50 north is probably the most pleasant ride.
+From SR 50 north is a pleasant ride.
 The trail is further away from the roadway in most sections, is quieter, and includes some rolling hills and shade.
 There's some residential development to the west, but well buffered from the trail.
 Few crossroads so little access to food, drink or other amenities.
-The trail currently ends at US 98 (mile 41.5), an extension is underway.

 100FloridaTrails.com...
 100+ Florida Multi-use Bike Trails, Best for Safe, Fun Recreation and Fitness